oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

     ![](images/300/image012.png)

-- Open the integration “Create EBS Order” by clicking on the integration name.
+- Open the integration `Create EBS Order` by clicking on the integration name.
 We want to see what it looks like.
-Since the integration is already active, we’ll be looking at it in “Viewing” mode.
+Since the integration is already active, we’ll be looking at it in `Viewing` mode.

    ![](images/300/image012a.png)